 Your church’s newsletter is key for those who want something physical to hold onto.
 However, it’s a good idea to also send it by email, to reach a wider audience and incorporate email donation buttons.

 Your church members are a family, so let them have the spotlight every now and then.
 Especially as your church grows, it becomes more and more important to introduce your church members to one another.

-Therefore, when you manage your church, you are really managing the family that comes together each and every week to worship something bigger than all of us.
+However, your church is more than its infrastructure and tools.
+It’s defined by the members who worship together.
+Therefore, when you’re managing your church, you’re really managing the family that comes together every week to worship something bigger than all of us.
 Make the church experience the best it can be for their sake.

 Comments are closed.